-In the Geotab database each method is stored in its own table.
+In the Geotab database all measurements are is stored in one table under the subject PETRO.
 Each method also has a flyleaf table which contains data on measurement, date, measuring operator etc. The tables are listed in Table 5.1.

-Table 5.1.
+Table 6.1.
 Petrophysical tables in Geotab.

-Method Method Created tables Petrophysical measurements PETRO PETROF PETROD
+Method Method Created ta bles Petrophysical measurements PETRO PETROF PETROD